-2016: To increase consumer participation, this program will explore ways to shorten rebate cycle times, automate processes, increase consumer awareness and adoption of the highest efficiency appliances, and identify tactics to support deeper savings through education, promotion, and higher incentives for cutting edge measures, if appropriate.
+2016: To increase customers participation, this program will explore ways to shorten rebate cycle times, automate processes, increase consumer awareness and adoption of the highest efficiency appliances, and identify tactics to support deeper savings through education, promotion, and higher incentives for cutting edge measures, if appropriate.

-This program will continue to monitor more efficient products for consumers, such as those with higher tier ratings by ENERGY STAR[®] and the Consortium for Energy Efficiency ("CEE").
+This program will continue to monitor more efficient products for consumers, such as those with higher tier ratings by ENERGY STAR® and CEE.

 2017: To increase residential customer engagement, a behavioral initiative will educate customers on their energy use and encourage behavioral changes to reduce energy consumption.
+To further enhance the customer experience, the Company and its rebate implementation vendor will explore opportunities to offer instant rebates using mobile technology.